WeblateOrg/weblate/docs/admin/install.rst

 The default Weblate configuration enables ``weblate.middleware.SecurityMiddleware`` middleware which sets security related HTTP headers like ``Content-Security-Policy`` or ``X-XSS-Protection``.
-These are by default set up to work with Weblate and it's configuration, but this might clash with your customization.
+These are by default set up to work with Weblate and its configuration, but this might clash with your customization.
 If that is the case, it is recommended to disable this middleware and set these headers manually.